 This Article is part of a larger project that offers a comprehensive chronicle that places the battles between the President and Congress over control of the administration of federal law in historical perspective.
 It reviews the period between 1837 and 1889, beginning with the Administration of Martin Van Buren, ending with the first Administration of Grover Cleveland, and paying particular attention to Tenure of Office Act and the impeachment of Andrew Johnson.
 The record reveals that these Presidents during this period consistently defended the unitariness of the executive branch to a degree sufficient to keep the issue from being foreclosed by history.
 In fact, the episodes discussed provide eloquent illustrations of the legal and normative arguments supporting the unitary executive.

 Calabresi, Steven G. and Yoo, Christopher S., "The Unitary Executive During the Second Half-Century" (2003).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 786.

 Constitutional Law Commons, Legal Commons, Legal History Commons, Legislation Commons, Political History Commons, President/Executive Department Commons, Public Law and Legal Theory Commons, United States History Commons